-As a CPAP user, you’re familiar with the common CPAP side effects, but there are some lesser-known side effects that are less obvious to detect, but still can hinder your compliance with CPAP therapy.
+As a CPAP user, you’re familiar with the common CPAP side effects, but some lesser-known side effects are not as easy to detect, but still can hinder your compliance with CPAP therapy.
 They may seem like minor annoyances, but they’re side effects you don’t have to deal with!
 With these remedies, we hope to have you snoozing soundly with your CPAP machine!

 Headaches in the Morning